 Shanghai Disneyland Reopened May 11, 2020

 Shanghai Disneyland, Disneytown, Wishing Star Park and Shanghai Disneyland Hotel reopened on May 11th with limited operations.
-Along with the announcement of reopening the following information was released.
 Disney will adjust these guidelines as the company assesses implementation and success.

-- Be prepared to present a China government ID card, or valid travel document, for each guest at the park turnstiles (photos or printed copies will not be accepted)
+- Visitors will need to present a China government ID card, or valid travel document, for each guest at the park turnstiles (photos or printed copies will not be accepted)

 - Purchase dated admission tickets for Shanghai Disneyland prior to arrival.
 On-site sales will not be available.
 Annual Pass holders must make a reservation for their visit date and time through Shanghai Disney Resort’s official online channels before their visit to the park.